 Caution

 Logs may contain sensitive information, so please inspect the log before submitting it.
 Logs may be viewed by anyone, once posted.
 If you choose to redact the log, make an effort not to discard information which may be relevant to the issue you are reporting.
+The best way to avoid submitting such information is to only run the necessary steps to reproduce the behavior when saving the log file.
+This will also make analyzing the log file easier. |

 No matter whether i3 misbehaved in some way without crashing or whether it just crashed, the logfile provides all information necessary to debug the problem.